sjdemartini/graphene-django-permissions/CONTRIBUTING.md

 If you are reporting a bug, please include:

-* Your operating system name and version.
+* Your installed version of Python, Django, and graphene_django_permissions
-* Any details about your local setup that might be helpful in troubleshooting.
+* Any other details about your local setup that might be helpful in troubleshooting
-* Detailed steps to reproduce the bug.
+* Detailed steps to reproduce the bug

 ### Fix Bugs